 Another common type of canine associated with bucolic life is the herding dog.
 The term may conjure pastoral poems and idyllic landscape paintings that depict a lone shepherd overlooking a field under a summer sky with a trusty dog by his side.
 It’s a misnomer to associate them exclusively with cattle or sheep, though, since their herds and flocks are just as likely to be populated by chickens, ducks, goats, llamas, and pigs.

-Effective herding dogs are capable of leading out these farm animals out to pasture in the morning, and back to the safety of the pen or coop in the evening.
-They are highly trained farm dogs that respond without hesitation to commands, gestures, and sounds.
-Dogs who are good herders are both agile and alert, but don’t have to be huge to corral even the largest livestock.
+Effective herding dogs are capable of leading these farm animals out to pasture in the morning, and back to the safety of the pen or coop in the evening.
+Highly trained farm dogs respond without hesitation to commands, gestures, and sounds.
+Dogs who are good herders are both agile and alert, but don’t have to be huge.
 We may think of Corgis as amusing companions and pets, but they were originally developed in Wales for their skill in herding.
 They could encourage bulky ungulates to get a move on while their small stature helped avoid the kick of a hoof.

 Among the best herding dogs: